RSYashwanth/Library-Backend/README.md

 # Library Application Backend

-This is the backend for the Library Client
+This is the backend for the Library Manager

 ## Table of Contents